atyryshkina/algorithm-performance-analysis/howto2.md

 One hurdle the dataset presents is that it contains undedected errors - errors that occured but were not recorded.

 For example, some tools require that an input file be provided.
 Bwa mem is one such tool.
 If an input file is not provided, bwa mem should not run at all or else the run should result in an error.
 In spite of this, the number of bwa mem v.
 0.7.15.1 jobs in the dataset that ran succesfuly and without an input file is 49 or 0.25% of "successful" jobs.
-Of these same runs 15 (0.08%) took longer than 60 seconds to complete.
+These jobs should not have run at all, and yet they are present in the dataset and marked as succesfuly completed.

+Whether the errors were be caused by bugs in the tool code, malfunctions in the server, mistakes in record keeping, or a combination of these, the presence of these of errors is troubling.
 With undetected input file errors, it is trivial to identify and remove the culprits from the dataset.
 However, these errors call into question the validity of the rest of the data.
-Whether the errors were be caused by bugs in the tool code, malfunctions in the server, mistakes in record keeping, or a combination of these, the presence of (this specific type) of errors is troubling.
-If there are many other jobs similarly mislabelled as "sucessfully completed" that are not as easily identified as input file errors, and these mislabelled jobs are used to train a machine learning model, they could skew the predictions immensely.
+If there are many other jobs similarly mislabelled as "sucessfully completed" that are not as easily identified as input file errors, and these mislabelled jobs are used to train a machine learning model, they could skew the predictions.

-Another method of screening the dataset for undetected errors is by looking for jobs that ran faster than possible and jobs that ran slower tha possible.
-A job that finishes in an unreasonably short time (such an alignment job that finishes in 6 seconds), of a job that finishes in an unreasonably long time (such as a ??).
+Another method of screening the dataset for undetected errors is by looking for jobs that ran faster than possible and jobs that ran slower than probable.
+A job that finishes in an unreasonably short time (such an alignment job that finishes in 6 seconds), or a job that finishes in an unreasonably long time (such as a ??).
 However, indentifying these errors requires the trained eye of someone who is both familiar with the tools and has ample time to look through the dataset.

 Using this hueristic, we can account for undetected errors by getting rid of the jobs that took the longest and the shortest amount of time to complete.